dhondtlaurens/covid-19/README.md

 ## Just stay home

 Too many people don't yet realize how serious Corona is and that they should stay at home.
-This site should convince them.
+This site should convince them. [blijfgewoonthuis.be](blijfgewoonthuis.be)

 ### Install dependencies
 ```